Putnam-Lab/Lab_Management/Lab_Resources/DNA_RNA-protocols/mtORF-Sanger-protocol.md

 #### Primer Working Stock Dilution

-1. Primers are resuspended to 200uM stock solution (they come dried) with low TE buffer
+1. Primers are resuspended to 100uM stock solution (they come dried) with low TE buffer
 2. Primers should be added at 10uM concentration for each, and thus need to be diluted into workin stock aliquots
-3. For working stocks of 500ul in 1.5mL tubes:
-  - 25ul of 200uM Stock Primer
-  - 475ul of UltraPure water
-4. Vortex to mix for 15 seconds then spin down
+3. Vortex to mix for 15 seconds then spin down
-5. Store in -20 degree C freezer
+4. Store in -20 degree C freezer

 #### DNA Dilution